lindadamama/OpenFocus/README.md

 ## 📢 News

 > [!NOTE]
+> 🎉 **2026.01.08**: Added scroll-wheel zoom control during left-click hold, enabled MPS acceleration for deep-learning fusion on macOS, and expanded batch processing to auto-split image stacks by count or time interval.

 > 🎉 **2025.12.11**: Added functionality to read image stacks in video format.

 > 🎉 **2025.12.11**: Thanks to Rangj for providing the C++ implementation of the GFG-FGF fusion algorithm, which is now available in the software.